SUMMER PROGRAMS

 Three Day Backpacking to Round Lake

-After hiking to Round Lake on the first day, we will spend the second swimming, fishing, and hanging out at the lake.
-There, youth will learn how to safely and successfully camp in the back country.
+After hiking to Round Lake on the first day, we spent the second swimming, fishing, and hanging out at the lake.
+There, youth learned how to safely and successfully camp in the back country.

 Canoeing at Burnaby Slough

-A canoe through the slough provides the perfect setting for youth to engage in discussions about river morphology and slough habitats, pick some delicious blackberries, and play some canoe water polo.
+A canoe through the slough provides the perfect setting for youth to engage in discussions about river morphology and slough habitats.
+Along the way we picked some delicious blackberries, and played canoe water polo.

 GOPR1623.JPG